-Since the beginning, there have been many ways in which we have involved Forgotten Australians and Former Child Migrants in our decision-making.
+Since the beginning, there have been many ways in which we have involved people who experienced abuse in an institutional setting in our decision-making.
 These have included our decisions about the formation of Lotus Place, and also about what our core values should be - how we should approach everything that we do.
 Together we have agreed that Lotus Place should be about:

 - providing people with choice